|We can prove the positive outcomes and great benefits for youth who participate...|

 Rock Challenge® directly addresses many of the National Indicators for Local Authorities (2007), in particular NI50, NI57, NI87, NI91, NI106, NI110 and NI115.

-Rock Challenge® links to many of the new National Healthy Schools Programme (September 2005) criteria, particularly perhaps Section 4, Emotional Health and Wellbeing, which, in turn, links to the revised OfSTED framework and Every Child Matters.
+Rock Challenge® links to many of the new National Healthy Schools Programme (September 2005) criteria, particularly perhaps Section 4, Emotional Health and Wellbeing, which, in turn, links to the revised OfSTED framework.

 There are obvious links to dance, art and design, drama, physical activity, theatre studies, textiles, and business studies.
 Some schools use Rock Challenge® as a vehicle for measuring and monitoring pupil fitness, stamina and commitment to healthy eating as part of the process.